myselfscrum/kochessenz-recipes/content/english/post/001-11-22-champignon-panna-cotta.md

   - dinner for x
 type: regular
 tags:
-  - mushroom
+  - champignon
   - tarragon
   - chicken broth
   - garlic
   - cream
-  - piment d'espelette
+  - pimento d'espelette
 ---

 The appetizer for tonight's dinner is a bit unusual.
 Inspired by the mushroom meadow article in the current issue of Effilee, I created a mushroom essence from some of the chicken broth I cooked yesterday.